Report to School

 Who is Involved?

-You can report directly to Yael or Jackie, or you can tell any St. John's faculty or staff about what happened.
+You can report directly to Keaton or Jackie, or you can tell any St. John's faculty or staff about what happened.
 They are required to tell the Title IX Coordinator what you tell them, as a part of the Mandatory Reporting process.

 You will not have to interact with the perpetrator.
 You will be interviewed separately as part of the investigation.
 If you choose to pursue a student conduct case, you can give your statement remotely so that you do not have to be in the same room as the perpetrator unless you choose to do so.